 Child Custody Attorneys in Las Vegas

-Important Information Regarding Child Custody in Nevada: Custody situations tend to be emotionally driven matters that require knowledgeable and compassionate representation.
-At Roberts Stoffel Family Law Group, our child custody attorneys have the experience necessary to handle the most difficult disputes.
+Custody situations tend to be emotionally driven matters that require knowledgeable and compassionate representation.
+At Roberts Stoffel Family Law Group, our Las Vegas child custody attorneys have the experience necessary to handle the most difficult disputes.
 Let our attorneys be your voice in and out of the courtroom.

 Legal custody should be thought of as decision making pertaining to the welfare of children, and usually deals with issues involving education, religion, and health.